basask/company-profile-scrapper/README.md

 To name a few:
 - List of employees
-- Skills of employees
-- Locations of employees
+- Skills, age, location, languages, etc of employees
 - Job opportunities
 - Posts (Including some NLP processing)
-- Mensiong in Posts and Comments
+- Mentions in Posts and Comments
 - Employee transitions (What companies they came from, What companies they go to)

 ### Data Structure

 TL;DR A graph database like Neo4j might represent the social connections better.

-Linkedin is a social network and as such it is natural that its data is organized as connections between parties.
+Linkedin is a social network and as such it is natural that its data is organized as connections between parties (Nodes and Edges).

 The database solution used for this exercise (Sqlite) is a relational SQL database.
 It is tailored to store structured data.